Overwatch and pornography: Major works

-Overwatch became subject of a "porn parody" created by Brazzers in September 2016.
+Overwatch became the subject of a "porn parody" created by Brazzers in September 2016.
 Titled Oversnatch XXX Parody, the video features Danny D as Reaper and Aletta Ocean as Widowmaker.
 The parody presents a "grudge match" between the two characters in an abandoned strip club.
 Oversnatch XXX Parody was the first time Brazzers produced a parody of a video game, but they went on to do more afterwards.

 After producing several mock Playboy covers, staff of the website Overpog.com decided to create an Overwatch-themed, Playboy-style magazine under the title Playwatch.
 This magazine does not include any nudity, some of the images being cropped or edited in order to remove nudity where it otherwise would be.
 The magazine also features fictitious articles and interviews with Overwatch characters, as well as real-life cosplay.
 Overpog completed the first issue of Playwatch in November and it drew a large audience from Reddit.
 Overpog told PVP Live that the sexual images in Playwatch "were intended to titillate and impress with artistic intent rather than overtly sexual," and that the magazine was first and foremost a parody of the famous magazine.
 In February 2017, Playwatch was shut down through a cease-and-desist order issued by a copyright firm hired by Blizzard Entertainment.

 In 2017, cosplay artist Stella Chuu started a group effort of sexualized Overwatch cosplay under the banner "Underwatch".
 Chuu drew up cosplay designs of each Overwatch hero and got to work with a group in order to present the work at Katsucon 2017.
 This cosplay meetup was highly successful, drawing a large crowd, and the group was asked to leave or cover up by Katsucon staff about an hour in, at which point they moved to a suite in the local MGM Grand for a photoshoot.
 Chuu told Kotaku that "many of the cosplayers approached [her] afterwards to express how confident [the event] made them feel."

 Cosplay pornography company BaDoinkVR planned to release multiple virtual reality pornography projects based on Overwatch in 2017.
 Producer Dinorah Hernandez stated that "in Overwatch, people get attached to the characters as they play them and the way they're designed amplifies sexual attraction."